Current / Recent Projects

 Off and on, I have worked on a chess program that can think and learn about chess in the ways strong human players do, and also can discuss positions in the way human players do.

-- Over the past year I have been mentoring some exceptionally inventive software engineers, from Tririga Coproration: James Oravec, Nathan Masters, Rodrigo Rey, Chris Jones and Daniel Mazzella.
+- Over the past year and a half I have been mentoring some exceptionally inventive software engineers, from Tririga Coproration: Matthew Sowders (now at Amazon), James Oravec (now at ec2 Software), Nathan Masters (now at Amazon), Rodrigo Rey, Chris Jones, Daniel Mazzella and Adarsh Sexana.
 Tririga is a recent IBM aquisition with premier products in the Smarter Buildings space.